-Each year, school and district administrators who plan to retire at the end of the school year announce their intentions in the spring.
-Lincoln Public Schools wishes to congratulate the following LPS administrators on their upcoming retirements effective June 30, 2021, and thank them for their years of dedicated service to our students and families.
+Each year, school and district administrators who plan to retire at the end of the school year announce their intentions in February.
+Lincoln Public Schools congratulates the following LPS administrators on their upcoming retirements, effective June 30, 2023, and thank them for their years of dedicated service to our students and families.

 Mark Armstrong, athletic director at Southwest High School

 Mark Armstrong served student-athletes at Southwest High School for 10 years as the athletic director.
 In his 37 years in education, Armstrong has been an athletic director in Nebraska for 28 years working at Kearney High School and Holdrege High School.
 Armstrong also taught for nine years at Bellevue West High School.

 In 2020, Armstrong was honored with the prestigious Award of Merit by the National Interscholastic Athletic Administrators in recognition of outstanding leadership and personal commitment to the values of interscholastic athletics.

 Wendy Badje started her educational career in Omaha in 1980.
 Throughout her 43-year career, she has been a third-grade teacher, a physical education teacher, a coordinator and principal.
 At LPS, Badje taught PE at Prescott Elementary School for approximately seven years before becoming a coordinator at Hill Elementary School for approximately four years.
 She then served as a coordinator at Kahoa for 13 years before being named the principal at Rousseau Elementary.
 Badje has been the principal at Rousseau for 11 years.